Baita Mountain Park (White Pagoda Hill)

 When to go

-Late afternoon is the sweet spot.
+Late afternoon is the best time.
 You avoid the harsh midday light, and Lanzhou looks great as the city lights start to come on.
 Just keep the closing time in mind so you are not rushing down at the end.

 Small things that make it easier